 Ben, are you really going to stop eating meat?

 Despite the length of this post, there is much I have left out.
 There are just so many impacts and costs produced by our dietary choices, that it is difficult to delve into each facet.
-Despite this, the short answer to the whether I will stop eating meat is, no. But like most things, it’s nuanced.
+Despite this, the short answer to whether I will stop eating meat is, no. But like most things, it’s nuanced.

-On a typical day I usually eat one to two meals containing meat, poultry, or seafood.
+On a typical day, I usually eat one to two meals containing meat, poultry, or seafood.
 That puts my meat consumption at 3.4 times the global average.

 I eat more meat than 96% of people on the planet.
 You probably do too.
 Even if you only eat one meaty meal per day, your meat consumption is 2.3 times the global average or more than 82% of the world.